 During the 1920s and 1930s Bucharest was one of Europe’s most architecturally avant-garde cities.
 Large numbers of art deco buildings were constructed around the city.
 The 1930s were also a time of great poverty and of fascism: the unspeakably evil, sinister Legionnaire movement roamed the streets killing Jews and anyone else they took a dislike to.

 Bucharest was heavily bombed during the latter part of World War II, but in comparison with much of Europe the city emerged from the war relatively unscathed.
 The communist authorities installed by the Soviet Union at the end of the war therefore initially made their mark not by rebuilding the city but by greatly extending it.
 Huge housing estates (the largest being Titan) were built.
 The population of the city doubled from 900,000 at the end of World War II to 1.8 million in 1980.

 In 1977 the biggest earthquake in the city’s history killed more than 1,500 people, including Toma Caragiu, at the time the most popular actor in the country.
 Many buildings were destroyed or damaged beyond repair, and Romania’s leader Nicolae Ceausescu took the opportunity to remodel the city in his own vision.
 By 1989 almost a fifth of Bucharest had been destroyed to make way for the new Centru Civic.
 Bucharest was the scene of the heaviest fighting during the Romanian Revolution of 1989, most of which centred on Piata Revolutiei, Piata Universitatii, the TVR building and Otopeni Airport.
 Since the revolution Bucharest has continued to grow, although much of that growth has been outside the city limits.
-The population of the city proper in fact peaked in 2000, at 2.3 million: it is officially now down to 1.9 million (2011 census).
+The population of the city proper in fact peaked in 2000, at 2.3 million: it is officially now down to 1.83 million.